ligrys-dev/megak-headhunter-be-gr2/api-documentation.md

 - parameters `page` i `take` are optional.
 Default value for `page` is `1` and for `take` is `10`
 - parameters `query` are also optional, if there is nothing, the list will not be filtered or sorted
 - If we want to change some parameter, we need to pass all the previous ones, for example: if we want to change only the `page` number, we must also provide the `status`
-- recruiter's ID is taken from logged user, so it is not necessary to provide it
+- recruiter's ID is taken from logged-in user, so it is not necessary to provide it
 - query `orderBy` - responsible for sorting — takes value from enum `StudentOrderByOptions`
 - query `filters` - responsible for filtering — takes object `filters`, which implements interface `StudentFilters`, every field is optional
 - `filters` in url must be transformed to string and to an url component: `const encoded = (encodeURIComponent(JSON.stringify(filters))`